bbondy/brianbondy.node/src/public/markdown/about.markdown

 - I'm married to the beautiful Shannon L. Bondy (Formerly Gray)
 - I have twins and one singleton, all boys
 - I have a red tri-colored border collie named "Leia".
 (Star Wars)
-- I have an Australian Shepherd named Nymeria (Nym for shart, direwolf from Game of Thrones)
+- I have an Australian Shepherd named Nymeria (Nym for short, direwolf from Game of Thrones)
 - I've run several ultramarathons, my highest distance is 106mi as of 2019.
 - I have a bachelors degree in Computer Science Honors in the Faculty of Mathematics at Waterloo University
 - I have a black belt (Shodan) in Meibukan Goju Ryu Karate